-The meat is marinated and stewed in this mixture for hours and is usually served over a bed of white rice that complements Adobo’s sweet and tangy sauce.
+The meat is marinated and stewed in this mixture for hours and is usually served over a bed of white rice that complements the sweet and tangy sauce.
 Some recipes include coconut milk, which mellows the strong acidity, others use a sweetener (sugar or honey) to balance the flavor of the soy sauce and vinegar, and some include ingredients like ginger or onions to create a more robust flavor.

 It’s not just the spices that vary in Adobo, the type of meat varies too.
-The most common Adobo is cooked with chicken or pork, sometimes both, but it’s also cooked with seafood such as shrimp or fish or exotic meats like crocodile or frogs.
-There’s even a vegetarian version of this dish using tofu, kangkong (water spinach) and sitaw (string beans).
+The most common Adobo is cooked with chicken or pork, sometimes both, but it’s also cooked with seafood such as shrimp or fish or exotic meats like crocodile or frog.
+There’s even a vegetarian version of this dish using tofu, kangkong (water spinach), and sitaw (string beans).

 Sinigang can be eaten on its own but is best paired with steamed white rice, especially when it’s very sour.
 Sinigang’s versatility makes it a truly great dish for all.

 When Anthony Bourdain proclaimed the Filipino lechon “the best pig ever”, it gained a global reputation overnight.
 Lechon, derived from the Spanish word for “roasted suckling pig”, is probably the most popular dish in the country.
 Traditionally the star of any celebration meal, from Christmas to birthdays and local festivals, lechon is a mouthwatering showstopper.

 The art of roasting lechon starts with marinating the pig in salt, pepper, soy sauce, or coconut water for a few days before stuffing it with aromatics such as lemongrass, garlic, tamarind, onions, or chives.
 It is then roasted on a large bamboo spit over an open fire for hours.